Baker Mayfield joins chorus appealing for Julius Jones, whose execution remains set for Thursday

 Jones’s connections to the professional sports world date back decades.

-He became well-acquainted with Utah Jazz assistant Irv Roland when they were children growing up in Oklahoma City and playing in the local AAU basketball circuit.
+He became well-acquainted with Utah Jazz assistant Irv Roland when they were children growing up in Oklahoma City and playing on the local AAU basketball circuit.
 In high school, Jones played football and basketball for Blake Griffin’s father, Tommy, extending a relationship between the families that went back generations.

 The Julius Jones Coalition, a group of family, friends and community organizers pursuing Jones’s innocence, garnered broader support from some of those same names after it was established in 2019.
 Through those relationships, athletes connected to Oklahoma joined the group’s cause after efforts to appeal Jones’s sentence stalled, according to ESPN.